-Riboflavin is yellow or orange-yellow in colour and in addition to being
+Riboflavin is yellow or orange-yellow

-used as a food colouring it is also used to fortify some foods.
+in colour and in addition to being used as a food colouring it is also

-It can be found in such foods as baby foods, breakfast cereals, sauces,
+It can be found in such foods

-well as being widely used in vitamin supplements.
+and vitamin-enriched milk products as well as being widely used in vitamin

-Also
+Also known

-known as vitamin B2 occurs naturally in milk, cheese, leafy green vegetables,
+as vitamin B2 occurs naturally in milk, cheese, leafy green vegetables,

 liver and yeast but exposure to light will destroy the Riboflavin in